 People are subconsciously predisposed to certain words, phrases, and patterns.

-Understanding the psychology of customer behavior is key to any business’ success.
+Understanding customer behavior and the psychology of sales is key to any business’ success.
 You can improve sales and email efforts by employing simple psychological principles and science-based selling.

 Science-based selling is a selling method backed up by research and employed by the leading professionals.
 Follow these eight psychological principles and email techniques to improve your sales and avoid poor sales practices.